Salbitt/OnlineBookstore/README.md

 # OnlineBookstore
-In progress project for online bookstore
+An in-progress backend project for online bookstore